 In the United States, associate in nursing degree programs are typically offered by community colleges, technical schools, or nursing schools.
 Several 4-year colleges, as well as a few hospitals, also offering nursing programs where students can earn an associate degree.
 After earning an associate degree in nursing, students are qualified to sit for the NCLEX-RN and apply for licensure as a Registered Nurse.

 Unlike a Bachelor’s of Science in Nursing (BSN), which includes a fair amount of theory, an associate degree in nursing program focuses almost exclusively on technical skills.
 An associate degree in nursing program allows a student to become a registered nurse (RN) and enter the workforce more quickly than a 4-year BSN degree, so it works better for many students.

 Most nursing students who earn an associate degree will go on to earn a bachelor’s degree in nursing (BSN) or a master’s degree in nursing (MSN).
 Many nursing schools and colleges offer accelerated bachelor’s degree programs, or “fast-track” programs, that allow practicing nurses with an associate degree to earn their BSN in just two years.
-This type of program is sometime referred to as a “bridge” program.
+This type of program is sometimes referred to as a “bridge” program.
 If you intend on pursuing a BSN after you’ve completed your associate degree, it would be wise to earn your associate degree from accredited nursing school or program.

 Most nursing programs require that students meet certain educational prerequisites.
 For example, a high school diploma or GED is typically required as well as coursework in math, English, biology and chemistry.
 Many nursing schools will also require applicants to have a certain grade point average, take an aptitude test, undergo a background check, and even submit proof immunization.